TomaszWoloszyn983/shopping-list-application/README.md

 * Jshint for Java Script code.
 * CI Python Linter for Python code.

-There were no issues detected by most of the test, although there where some errors implemented from add-ons More details about tesings and unfixed issues are available in the dedicated testing section testing.md [here](TESTING.md).
+There were no issues detected by most of the test, although there where some errors implemented with add-ons.
+More details about tesings and unfixed issues are available in the dedicated testing section testing.md [here](TESTING.md).

 ## **8. Deployment**